Canjie-Luo/Text-Image-Augmentation/README.md

 [![Build Status](https://travis-ci.org/Canjie-Luo/Text-Image-Augmentation.svg?branch=master)](https://travis-ci.org/Canjie-Luo/Text-Image-Augmentation)

-A tool for scene text data augmentation.
-We provide the tool to avoid overfitting and gain robustness of models.
+A general geometric augmentation tool for text images in the CVPR 2020 paper "[Learn to Augment: Joint Data Augmentation and Network Optimization for Text Recognition]()".
+We provide the tool to avoid overfitting and gain robustness of text recognizers.

-We are now focusing on the shape of the cropped scene text image.
+***Note that this is a general toolkit.
+Please customize for your specific task.
+If the repo benefits your work, please [cite the papers](https://github.com/Canjie-Luo/Text-Image-Augmentation#citation).***

+## News
+- 2020-02 The paper "Learn to Augment: Joint Data Augmentation and Network Optimization for Text Recognition" was accepted to ***CVPR 2020***.
+It is a preliminary attempt for smart augmentation.

+- 2019-11 The paper "Decoupled Attention Network for Text Recognition" ([Paper](https://arxiv.org/abs/1912.10205) [Code](https://github.com/Wang-Tianwei/Decoupled-attention-network)) was accepted to ***AAAI 2020***.
+This augmentation tool was used in the experiments of handwritten text recognition.

+- 2019-04 We applied this tool in the ReCTS competition of ***ICDAR 2019***.
+Our ensemble model won the championship.

+- 2019-01 The similarity transformation was specifically customized for geomeric augmentation of text images.

 ## Requirements